XayHanmonty/videosimulation/README.md

 # Run the Client Library

-## Use the client library to poll the server for status updates.
-Example script (tests/runClient.js):
+## Use the client library to poll the server for status updates:
 ```bash
 const TranslationClient = require('../src/clientLibrary');